Spring has officially arrived! Wait… it’s here somewhere, right?

 I used to love scouring secondhand stores for good deals.
 After a few years of it, though, I realized that most of my purchases eventually found their way back in the garage sale pile or Goodwill bag.

-I read this a few months ago, “Have nothing in your house that you do not know to be useful, or believe to be beautiful.”
+I read this quote by William Morris a few months ago, “Have nothing in your house that you do not know to be useful, or believe to be beautiful.”
 That’s it.
 This perfectly describes my goal for my home.
 With this in mind, my husband and I have been getting back into thrifting lately, especially on rainy Saturday mornings.
 Cheap fun for the whole family!

 Now, as I’m poking around secondhand stores, I never put an item in my cart unless I can answer the useful or beautiful question.
 Regardless of what great shape they are in, I don’t need another Bundt pan or bookshelf.
 A sweet pair of purple Keens for $3.49?
 Now that’s a different story.
 (And yes, at 3-years old my daughter is already rocking that trademark NW socks-and-sandals look.)